 “We could never learn to be brave and patient if there were only joy in the world.” – Helen Keller

 All decisions to grow should start with defining where your life currently is.
 We’re not focusing on where you want to go.
 We can do that later.
-Right now, we need to take stock of your responsibilities, your jobs, your community, your talent stack, and much more.
-This process will take a few days, but as you observe and note the elements of your life, you can paint a clear image of what’s going on.
+Right now, we need to take stock of your responsibilities, jobs, community, talent stack, and more.
+This process will take a few days, but as you observe and note the elements of your life, you can paint a clear image of what’s happening.

 Here are some questions to consider:

 - Who am I responsible for?
 Who depends on me?
-Who do I depend on for finances, emotional validation, and conversation?
+Who do I rely on for finances, emotional validation, and conversation?